NelKG/geography-quiz/README.md

 ### Content

-The content on the page information for captial countries was taken from google confirming that correct questions and options for each question.
+The content on the page information for capital countries was taken from google confirming that correct questions and options for each question.
 The questions were derived by me.

 ### Acknowledgements
 I would to thanks my mentor for his assistance His sessions were very helpful and